 Building upon their previous work within the area,2 Professor John F. Hartwig has disclosed a method for the direct conversion of aryl C–H bonds to aryl C–B bonds through the use of an Ir(I) catalyst and B2pin2 (Table 1).3 This powerful system displays excellent regioselectivity that can be easily predicted by sterics and leads to the rapid synthesis of highly useful arylboronic esters.

 Table 1: Ir(I)-Catalyzed aryl C–H borylation.

 This method provides a simple and direct route to arylboronic esters that fully avoids the use of harshly basic reaction conditions and does not require multiple reaction steps and manipulations.
-Importantly, this reaction employs catalysts and reagents that are all readily accessible, and now available from Aldrich.
+Importantly, this reaction employs catalysts and reagents that are all readily accessible and now commerically available in our catalog.